SCIENZA POLITICA (SSD: SPS/04)

-She is the editor (with Eleni Tsingou) of the book Great Expectations, Slow Transformations: Incremental change in post-crisis regulation (ECPR Press 2013), and author of the book author Governing Risk: The IMF and Global Financial Stability (Palgrave MacMillan 2010).
-In 2012, the latter has been awarded by the Italian Political Science Association as “the best book in political science” published by a member “under forty” in the period 2010-2012.
+She is also the editor (with Eleni Tsingou) of the book Great Expectations, Slow Transformations: Incremental change in post-crisis regulation (ECPR Press 2013), and author of the book author Governing Risk: The IMF and Global Financial Stability (Palgrave MacMillan 2010).
 Moschella is also the author of numerous per-reviewed articles published in journals like Public Administration, Government & Opposition, Journal of Common Market Studies, Journal of European Public Policy, New Political Economy, Review of International Political Economy, and West European Politics.

 Research interests and PhD supervision

-Moschella’s research addresses questions related to the institutional design of economic and financial governance, both at the national and the international level.
-She is also interested in the relationship between politics and technocracy and have been studying this relationship in international and European bodies like the IMF and the ECB and domestic institutions like central banks.
+Moschella’s research addresses questions related to the politics behind the choice of economic and financial decisions, both at the national and the international level.
+She is also interested in the relationship between politics and technocracy/expertise and have been studying this relationship in international and European bodies like the IMF and the ECB and public institutions like central banks.

-Current research interests include central banks’ relationship with political and societal actors, financial regulation and regulatory agencies, and international economic cooperation.
+Current research interests include central banks’ relationship with political and soci tal actors, the independence and accountability of central banks, financial regulation and regulatory agencies, and international economic cooperation.

 Manuela Moschella is open to supervising empirically-oriented research in areas related to:

 - European Political Economy